What color blocks the sun best, white or black? What is best for your family? With all the information we have, are you still wondering?

 The color of the shirt is important.
 It makes a difference in how much our skin is protected.
 We need to do what we can to make better choices about protecting our skin from the sun.
 The sun is a constant in central Texas where we live.
 And we live a surprising amount of our time outside.

-The other place we live a surprising amount of our time is in our vehicles.
+In our lifestyle, we live a surprising amount of our time is in our vehicles.
 It is a long way to wherever we go.
 We are learning to protect ourselves and our kids better in the vehicle.

 Will we completely change our lifestyle and make 100% better choices now that we know a safer way to live with the sun?
 Maybe they won’t be 100% better, but they will be safer habits than they were.